Dartmouth College student groups: Dartmouth Chamber Orchestra

 Founded as an offshoot of the Music Department's conducting class, the Dartmouth Chamber Orchestra was founded by Katherine Domingo '96 and has become famous as the school's only student-run orchestra.
 A student conductor and president choose the music and set the venues for each concert, which consist of a wide variety of music.

-The Dartmouth Chamber Orchestra holds three concerts per term - in the fall, the DCO usually takes on a more traditional repertoire (such as Haydn, Rossini, and Mozart), while in the spring, the Chamber Orchestra prides itself on performing composition from Dartmouth student composers.
-In the winter, the group takes a more liberal approach, playing whatever the conductor chooses.
-Past selections have included Benjamin Britten's "Young Persons' Guide to the Orchestra," Star Wars, video game music, and classic waltzes.

 Though the group receives no official funding from the school, the Dartmouth Chamber Orchestra maintains its presence on campus through help from various grants from the Music Department and the Committee on Student Organizations.

-Dartmouth College Glee Club

-A group of more than 40 distinguished choral singers performing classical works, the club's ever-increasing repertory spans five centuries, including many of the masterworks of choral-orchestral literature, fully staged opera, operettas and musicals, a cappella works and the cherished songs of Dartmouth College.

 Dartmouth College Marching Band

-The DCMB is the oldest marching band in the Ivy League; it was formed during the 1890s as "The Dartmouth Band".
+The DCMB is the oldest marching band in the Ivy League; it was formed during the 1890s as The Dartmouth Band.
 The DCMB's instrumentation is chiefly traditional, but also features a keg section (hit with a stick as a percussion instrument) and kazoos.
 During the fall, the band performs at all home football games, as well as a few away games.
 The DCMB also has a winter band that performs at hockey, basketball, and other events.
 The band continues to play traditional fight songs that have been played at Dartmouth football games for nearly a century.